aridjayarecipes/cutesrecipes.web.app/content/post/2157-simple-way-to-prepare-speedy-plum-cake.md

 1.

 Photos and step-by-step instructions help you bake.
 Plum Cake Recipe, a nostalgic Fruit Cake with Sponge Dough.
 A homemade butter cake batter is topped with sliced fresh plums and baked, for a simple yet special cake.
-Plum Coffee Cake Recipe &amp; Video.
+Plum Coffee Cake Recipe & Video.
 Fresh Plums look so pretty sitting on top of a cake.

 So that is going to wrap this up for this special food plum cake recipe.
 Thanks so much for reading.
 I'm sure you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!